Top 8 Good-value Accommodations in Zimbabwe

 Zimbabwe remains one of Africa’s safest, friendliest and most affordable travel destinations, despite its recent political troubles.
 It also possesses some stunning highlights, ranging from the iconic Victoria Falls and mysterious ruined city of Great Zimbabwe to world-class safari destinations such as Hwange and Gonarezhou National Parks.
-Our Zimbabwe expert Philip Briggs recently spent six weeks revisiting this fabulous country, and these are some of the best good-value lodges, camps and hotels where he stayed on his travels.
+Our Zimbabwe expert Philip Briggs recently spent six weeks revisiting this fabulous country, and below are some of the best good-value lodges, camps and hotels where he stayed on his travels.

 The accommodations below are not ranked in a specific quality order.